ramda/types/CONTRIBUTING.md

 1. Run `npm install` to install needed local dependencies.

-1. Run `npm run build` first, then `npm run test` and address any errors.
+1. Run `npm run build` first, then `npm run test` and `npm run lint` and address any errors.
 Preferably, fix commits in place using `git rebase` or `git commit --amend` to make the changes easier to review and to keep the history tidy.